guerrinharj/contact_list/README.md

 As an User you are able to:
 - Signup to the platform (using username, password and password confirmation).
 - Login to the platform (providing username and password)
+- Logout off the platform (providing username and password)
-- Change the password in case you missed (an email will be sent with the instructions).
+- Change the password in case you missed (providing username and password and an email will be sent with the instructions).
+- Delete your account (providing username and password)

+After logged as an User will you will be able to manage your contact:
+- You can get a list from all contacts, and you will also be able to filter by name and/or CPF.
+- Get a specific contact information.
+- Create a contact by providing name, CPF, phone, address (street name and number) and postal code (needs to be valid accordingly to ViaCEP system).
+Once you provide those informations, you will receive the latitude and longitude of the contact address (provided by Google Maps).
+- Update a contact information.
+- Delete a contact.
+- Find the contact address by providing a CEP (needs to be valid accordingly to ViaCEP system).

+## Attention

+- Be aware that by using this API you will need to create a PostgreSQL database and have a valid Google Maps API Key that needs to be set out to your `.env` file, use `.env.example` as a blueprint.

 ## Versions :gem:
 * **Ruby:** 3.1.0
 * **Rails:** 6.0.3

-#### Setup the API :monorail:
+#### Setup the API locally :monorail:

 1. Run `bundle install` to install all the dependencies of the project;
 2. Set up `config/database.yml` and add your database credentials;
 3. Set up `.env` accordingly to your `config/database.yml` file.
-3. Run `rails db:drop db:create db:migrate` to create the database and apply the migrations and seeds;
+4. Run `rails db:drop db:create db:migrate` to create the database and apply the migrations and seeds;
+5. Run `rake user` to create a user, you will be asked in terminal to have for email and password;
+6. If you feel like it, create a valid contact (me) by running `rails db:seed`
-4. Run `rspec` to check for tests;
+7. Run `rspec` to check for tests;
-5. Run `rails s` and go for your localhost port.
+8. Run `rails s` and go for your localhost port.

 ## Docker :whale: